 Adopted a report of the VM-22 (A) Subgroup that included a discussion of testing a simplified floor reserve for non-variable annuities and modifying the methodology for determining valuation interest rates for income annuities.

 Exposed the accreditation standard for PBR and the Standard Valuation Law through September 26.

 The Statutory Accounting Principles (E) Working Group:

 The Academy’s Life Practice Council (LPC) held its second PBR Boot Camp Sept.
 21-23 in Orlando, Fla.
 The event was attended by about 140 actuaries and featured two dozen sessions devoted to modeling and assumptions, including sessions using case studies related to PBR.
 Attendees received instruction and participated in intensive, focused work groups providing insight and hands-on model governance instruction to use once the VM becomes operational next year.

 The LPC held a webinar on Sept.
 15 that provided an overview of the NAIC summer meeting.
 The webinar explored some of the top life issues discussed at the meeting, including an account of the LATF meeting, activity in other groups regarding PBR and related considerations for reinsurance, and updates on variable annuity and other major topics.

 Mary Bahna-Nolan, chairperson of the Life Experience Committee, presented an update on guaranteed issue and preneed mortality table to LATF in August.

 Non-Variable Annuity PBR Update

-John Miller and Chris Olechowski, co-chairpersons of the Academy’s Annuity Reserves Work Group, provided a non-variable annuity PBR update to the LATF VM-22 Subgroup.
+John Miller, chairperson of the Annuity Reserves Work Group, provided a non-variable annuity PBR update to LATF’s VM-22 Subgroup in August.